fanzhenxuan/fanzhenxuan.github.io/_pages/about.md

 I am a first-year master's student in the [School of Software Technology](http://www.cst.zju.edu.cn/), [Zhejiang University](https://www.zju.edu.cn/english/), under the supervision of Academician [Beng Chin Ooi](https://ooibc88.github.io/) and Researcher [Wenqiao Zhang](https://person.zju.edu.cn/wenqiao).
 Prior to this, I received my bachelor's degree from the [Software Colleage](https://sc.neu.edu.cn/), [Northeastern University (China)](https://english.neu.edu.cn/).

-My previous research focuses on **<u>efficient training and reasoning of large language models (LLMs)</u>**, and I am currently working on Spatial Intelligence and Embodied Intelligence.
+I am currently conducting research in Embodied Intelligence, especially on VLA models.
+In the past, I focused on the efficient training and inference of LLMs and MLLMs, including model quantization, parameter-efficient fine-tuning and CoT compression.

 👋👋👋 If you're interested in my work, please feel free to reach out for discussions or collaborations!